astarafar/almalinux/how-to/system_hardening.md

 Although compromise of an unprivileged user account does not present the same risk as compromise of the `root` user, similar concerns exist.

 If stronger authentication for unprivileged users logging in via `sshd` is desired, password-based authentication MAY be disabled completely, thereby forcing all users to log in via ssh key authentication.
-> Be aware that if password authentication is disabled, a user's authorized keys file (`$HOME/.ssh/authorized_keys`) MUST be populated for that user to log in.
+> :exclamation: Be aware that if password authentication is disabled, a user's authorized keys file (`$HOME/.ssh/authorized_keys`) MUST be populated for that user to log in.
 If this is not completed, the user's account will not be accessible remotely. **You can lock yourself out of a remote system completely, so verify that ssh key authentication works for at least one user with administrative access BEFORE completing the following steps.**

 <br />